pokemium/bsnes-plus-m1/README.md

 | Command | Usage |
 | ------- | ----- |
 | PRINT | `LEVEL MESSAGE...` - Level might be DEBUG, TRACE, INFO, NOTICE, WARN, ERROR or FATAL.
 Prints a debug message to the console |

-## Coming soon

-- Add symbols from disassembler (when reverse engineering)